Friday, December 28, 2018

 "[Shikan is a] suspension of judgment that neither affirms nor negates the phenomenon in being or nonbeing but is, rather, an openness that allows the thing to presence in qualitative immediacy just as it is in the emptiness/suchness of absolute nothingness” (Odin 2001, 190-191).

-The 'suspension of judgment' of the shikan aesthetic attitude of detachment is something that Odin sees as having similarities to the phenomenological epoché.
-I agree that this term and the other phenomenological terms of noema and noesis that Odin employ are useful in articulating how the experience of yūgen is enabled by a certain mental attitude of detachment that is free from ontological commitments about an external world.
-When things are neither affirmed as being nor not being–when things appear like the echoes of emptiness–, we are returned, as we heard Thomson saying above, "directly to the primordial level of engaged existence in which subject and object have not yet been differentiated” (Thomson 2011, 97).
-Yet, as long as the phenomenological terminology still suggests a kind of subject-object duality (and even if this duality is mapped on the noematic and noetic rather than person and external world) it misses out on fully articulating this undifferentiation between subject and object.
-It misses out on capturing how the experience of things presencing in the suchness of absolute openness no longer has what the phenomenologist Zahavi calls "for-me-ness" (2011, 58).
+The "suspension of judgment" that defines the shikan aesthetic attitude of detachment is, as Odin observes, closely related to the phenomenological epoché.
+I agree that this term—and the accompanying notions of noema and noesis—is useful for articulating how the experience of yūgen depends on a mental attitude of detachment free from ontological commitments about an external world.
+When things are neither affirmed as being nor denied as nonbeing—when they appear like echoes of emptiness—we are returned, as Thomson (2011) writes, "directly to the primordial level of engaged existence in which subject and object have not yet been differentiated" (97).

 Śamatha and vipaśyanā